cjmartin/cjmartin.github.com/_posts/2025-02-04-yay-cameras-2-weeks.md

 ## Just Ship It

-One of the key takeaways from this project is the importance of shipping imperfect things.
-It's easy to get stuck in perfectionism, but putting something imperfect out there, and then iterating on it is something I've been pushing myself to do.
+One of the key goals of project is the learning to ship imperfect things.
+It's easy to get stuck in perfectionism, but putting something imperfect out there and then iterating on it is something I've been pushing myself to do.
 Learning in public (even though I don't really think anyone is looking).
 I'm also trying to develop a habit of writing something every week, and this gives me something to talk about.

 ## Current Features

-Here’s a rundown of what we have so far:
+Here’s a rundown of what I have so far:

 - **Backend**: A script that I run manually once a day to fetch new cameras and images from Flickr, along with product information from Amazon.
 All this data is stored in DynamoDB/S3.
 - **Frontend**: A Next.js app with an index page that picks a random manufacturer and displays a list of cameras we’ve found.
 Each camera has its own page displaying an image (if available) and photos taken with that camera.